MateeDevs/devstack-native-app/README.md

 ### Technologies

 ##### DI - Koin
-Koin was the only choice as it supports Kotlin Multiplatform and it's pure Kotlin project.
+Koin supports Kotlin Multiplatform and it's pure Kotlin project.
 Each module (including all andorid feature modules) has it's own Koin module.
 All modules (including common module) are put together inside platform specific code where Koin is initialized.